Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 By Diane Spicer

-Snowshoeing safety tips + snow means you can get onto that lovely coldness and make some footprints while avoiding trouble.
+Snowshoeing safety tips + the right snowshoeing gear means you can get onto that lovely coldness and make some footprints while avoiding trouble.

 But before you head out to play, it's important to know a few mental tricks about safe winter hiking.